 There is no food allowed in the classroom.
-Beverages are allowed (water, coffee, tea, juice).
+Beverages are allowed in a spill-proof container (such as a water bottle or non-spill thermos or coffee mug).
 Students are required to keep the room clean and put away all props/rehearsal items used at the end of class.
 Marks will be adversely affected by destructive behaviour of university property.